bconglet/Pantoner/readme.md

 To contribute, you'll need [nodejs](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed.
 Fork and clone the repo, then visit the directory in the terminal and type `npm install`.
 After that you can simply run the `grunt` command to watch the files in the project.
 It'll automatically lint, test, compile, and minify files for you.

 **Note:** To change colors, make sure that grunt is running and then edit the JSON files to change or add colors.
-Grunt is set up to automatically push updated versions of the color library to both the Sass and Stylus versions.
+Grunt is set up to automatically push updated versions of the color library to the Sass, LESS and Stylus versions of the library.

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)